Legend (TV channel)

-Legend (formerly Horror Channel, and Zone Horror) is a British free-to-air television channel specialising in sci-fi, fantasy, thriller, action and cult series.
+Legend, formerly Zone Horror and Horror Channel, is a British free-to-air television channel specialising in sci-fi, fantasy, thriller, action and cult series.
 It is broadcast in the UK and Ireland.
 The channel is known for its horror movies during the evenings and early hours with its schedule featuring in the Films section of the Radio Times rather than with the General Entertainment channels.

 History

 Horror Channel was available as a free-to-air service on Astra 2F and, since Friday the 13th of March 2015, on Freeview channel 70.
 The launch on the Freeview platform increased its viewership by some 300%.

 Horror Channel

 The Horror Channel was created by Tony Hazell, who had worked for the God Channel.
 The Horror Channel went into administration on 21 September 2004.
 The original management team formed a second company (Amore TV Ltd.) and purchased the channel on 22 September 2004, writing off the £200,000 investment made in the channel by venture capital firm, Northern Enterprise.

 Zone Vision Networks Ltd. agreed to acquire the Horror Channel for an undisclosed sum on 17 June 2005.
 In June 2006, the Horror Channel was renamed "Zone Horror" after Zone Vision Networks was renamed AMC Networks International UK.
 It became a part of the AMC Networks International UK content division of Liberty Global in 2005.

 Zone Horror +1 was launched on Sky on 1 July 2008, replacing Zone Reality Extra.

 On 30 October 2006, Zonemedia launched Zone Horror in the Netherlands.
 On 1 July 2009, the channel was dropped from cable in the Netherlands.

 On 14 September 2009, it was revealed that the international arm of CBS, CBS Studios International, struck a joint venture deal with Chellomedia to launch six CBS-branded channels in the UK during 2009.
 The new channels would replace Zone Romantica, Zone Thriller, Zone Horror and CBS Reality, and timeshift services Zone Horror +1 and Zone Reality +1.

 On 5 April 2010, Zone Horror was renamed "Horror Channel", following the renaming of the portfolio's other three channels in November 2009.
 On-air the channel name appears as Horror.
 The rebrand was produced by Chello Zone's in-house creative services team.